 It is important that when companies are taken over or when a field interest is sold, the purchaser retains access to all the information needed to produce outstanding reconciliations and to analyse expenditure shown as unclaimed on reconciliations that have been received.
 If we are involved in any pre-transaction clearances the opportunity should be taken to draw attention to the need to retain access to old record.

+Top of page

 The accounts and CT computations

 Before considering the reconciliation to the accounts it is convenient to consider the information that ideally should be provided in the CT computations.
 UK incorporated companies will submit audited accounts and in nearly all cases non UK incorporated companies will also provide audited accounts.
 In any case where a company declines to submit audited accounts OTO will need to consider with the company whether the accounts submitted are adequate for tax purposes, the company’s reasons for not submitting audited accounts, and possibly further measures by way of inspection of primary accounting records that may be needed on an ongoing basis.
 If extra resources are needed to examine claims and computations from companies that do not produce audited accounts this may lead to some delay in the taking of decisions.